 5.1 The detailed objectives set out in this section develop each of the Strategic Objectives in more detail.
-The table below lists these detailed objectives and identifies the policies that will help achieve them.
+The table in Figure 12 lists these detailed objectives and identifies the policies that will help achieve them.
 The detailed objectives were identified by the Steering Group and formed part of subsequent consultation with the community.